siree5/ml-assisted-plasma-diagnostics/README.md

-# Machine Learning Assisted Plasma Diagnostics using Collisional-Radiative Modeling
+# Machine Learning Assisted Plasma Diagnostics

-> Undergraduate Research Project | Indian Institute of Technology Roorkee
+> Physics-Informed Machine Learning | Indian Institute of Technology Roorkee

 ## Project Overview

-This project presents a **physics-informed machine learning workflow** for plasma diagnostics by combining a **Collisional-Radiative (CR) model** with **Random Forest Regression**.
+This project explores the application of **Machine Learning** to accelerate plasma diagnostics by combining **physics-based simulations** with **Random Forest Regression**.

-A CR model was developed to simulate emission spectra of singly ionized aluminium (Al II) plasma under different plasma conditions.
-The generated synthetic spectra were validated against experimental observations and subsequently used to train a machine learning model for rapid electron temperature prediction.
+A **Collisional-Radiative (CR) model** was first used to generate synthetic emission spectra of singly ionized aluminium (Al II) under different plasma conditions.
+These spectra were then used to train a supervised machine learning model capable of predicting **electron temperature** directly from spectral intensities.

-Unlike conventional plasma diagnostics that repeatedly solve computationally expensive CR equations, the trained ML model predicts plasma parameters directly from spectral intensities, enabling significantly faster diagnostics.
+The objective is to replace computationally intensive CR-model calculations with a fast and accurate ML-based prediction pipeline.

 ---

 ## Objectives

-- Develop a Collisional-Radiative (CR) model for Al II plasma.
-- Compare theoretical emission spectra with experimental measurements.
-- Estimate plasma electron temperature using deviation parameter analysis.
+- Generate synthetic plasma spectra using a Collisional-Radiative model.
-- Generate a synthetic spectral dataset for machine learning.
+- Build a labeled dataset for supervised learning.
-- Train a Random Forest Regression model for rapid electron temperature prediction.
+- Train a Random Forest Regression model.
+- Predict plasma electron temperature from emission spectra.
-- Demonstrate a physics-informed approach for accelerated plasma diagnostics.
+- Demonstrate a physics-informed machine learning workflow.

 ---